 College And University Requirements

 Each college and university in the state has their own requirements.
-Whether you’re attending Indiana State, Notre Dame, Ball State, IU, a community college or a specialized medical or trade school, you probably will be required to purchase medical coverage.
+Whether you’re attending Indiana State, Notre Dame, Ball State, IU, a community college, or a specialized medical or trade school, you probably will be required to purchase medical coverage.
 Occasionally, a previously-approved plan is no longer offered.
+Schools will also change carriers which can impact your network provider list.

 For example, the Indiana State University plan that was originally underwritten and offered by Nationwide Life, is now not available for students or faculty.
 This blanket accident and sickness policy had a $1,000 deductible and a maximum out-of-pocket of $6,350.
 Undergraduate, graduate, graduate assistant, and international students enrolled in six or more credit hours were eligible to apply for coverage.
 The cost of $5,410 per year (more than $16,000 per year for a family of three) was very expensive.

-Several university policies are cheap and some are not.
+Several university policies are cheap, and some are not.
 Certain college plans offer great benefits and others don’t.
 Perhaps that’s where we can help most.
 When you view policies on our website, it will be easy to compare the best available medical coverage with the plans offered by the school.
+Supplemental plans may also be offered.

 Another variable is that many schools offer multiple plan options, instead of just one.
 Indiana University, for example, features voluntary choice for all campuses, along with international, postdoctoral and fellowship policies.
 We can explain specific details about the policies available to you and how they compare to Exchange coverage.